KaifullaKazim/Netflix_Clone/README.md

-`Netflix Clone Website

-Desktop Website of Netflix...
+Netflix Clone Website------->Desktop Website of Netflix...

 Website link:- https://netflix-clone-tau-eight-37.vercel.app/

-`
-If the browser is preventing not to open the website please follow the below steps
+If the browser is preventing not to open the website

+please follow the below steps

 1. click on the details button present on the screen